Pre Pack Administration – Benefits

 Questions have also been raised regarding the transparency of the transaction.
 Secured creditors are notified of an impending sale prior to the sale being agreed whereas unsecured creditors generally are not.
 In addition, if a sale has been made to a connected party this may be seen by creditors as a means to not paying its debts.

-As With All Insolvency Procedures, Licensed Insolvency Practitioners Must Follow Strict Procedures
+As With All Insolvency Procedures, Licensed Insolvency Practitioners (IP’s) Must Follow Strict Rules and Procedures

 To help eliminate these potential abuses of process, Insolvency Practitioners have strict codes of practice to adhere to.
 These include: